This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 After your surgery:

 You will be taken to a room to rest until you are fully awake.
 Healthcare providers will monitor you closely for any problems.
 Do not get out of bed until your healthcare provider says it is okay.
 When your healthcare provider sees that you are okay, you will be able to go home or be taken to your hospital room.

 CONTACT YOUR HEALTHCARE PROVIDER IF:

 - You cannot make it to your surgery.

 - You have a fever.

 Seek Care Immediately if

-- You are vomiting (throwing up) and cannot eat or drink.
+- You vomit and cannot eat or drink.

-- You have blood in your BM, or you are vomiting blood.
+- You have blood in your bowel movement, or you vomit blood.

 - Your abdomen becomes painful and hard.